eclipse-archived/codewind-docs/docs/_documentations/mdt-eclipse-firstproject.md

 ![](dist/images/eclipsecreateproject2.png){:width="800px"}

 3\.
-Enter a name for the project > change the location if you want > scroll through the list of templates until you see **Node.js Express**.
+Enter a name for the project and change the location if you want.
+Scroll through the list of templates until you see **Node.js Express**.

 ![](dist/images/eclipsecreateproject3.png){:width="800px"}

 4\.
-Select this template > click **Finish**.
+Select this template and click **Finish**.
 You now see the project overview screen.

 ![](dist/images/eclipsecreateproject4.png){:width="800px"}